-• A man-made lake with pavilions and walkways along the shore;

-- A commercial core comprising business service facilities including an exhibition and merchandise center, luxury hotels, conference facilities, office buildings as well as retail and entertainment properties; and - Residential clusters on the hillside replicating Chongqing's traditional hill-town characteristics and offering scenic views of the lake and the river.
+- A man-made lake with pavilions and walkways along the shore; - A commercial core comprising business service facilities including an exhibition and merchandise centre, luxury hotels, conference facilities, office buildings as well as retail and entertainment properties; and - Residential clusters on the hillside replicating Chongqing's traditional hill-town characteristics and offering scenic views of the lake and the river.

 Construction of the first phase of residential development on Lot B1-1/01, Phase 1 of The Riviera, was completed in June 2008.
 The site comprises approximately 109,000 sq.m. of leasable and saleable GFA.
-As of December 31, 2011, 104,000 sq.m. of residential properties had been sold and delivered to the home buyers.
+As at 30 June 2012, 104,000 sq.m. of residential properties had been sold and delivered to the home buyers.

-Stage 1 (Towers 1 to 5) and Stage 2 (Towers 6 to 12) of Lot B2-1/01, The Riviera Phase 2, were completed in 2010 and the end of 2011 respectively, among which, 140,000 sq.m. of residential properties had been sold and delivered to the end-buyers as of December 31, 2011.
-Construction works at Lot B19/01, The Riviera Phase 3, commenced in the first quarter of 2010.
-Pre-sales of the residential towers in Lot B19/01 were launched in phases from December 2010.
+Stage 1 (Towers 1 to 5), Stage 2 (Towers 6 to 12) and Stage 3 (Towers 13 to 17) of Lot B2-1/01, The Riviera Phase 2, were completed in 2010, the end of 2011 and June 2012 respectively, among which, 157,000 sq.m. of residential properties had been sold and delivered to the end-buyers as at 30 June 2012.

+Construction works at Lot B19/01, The Riviera Phase 3, commenced in the first quarter of 2010, were fully completed in July 2012.
+Residential towers in Lot B19/01 were launched in phases from December 2010.
+As at 30 June 2012, 23,000 sq.m. of residential properties had been sold and delivered to the home buyers.

-Construction works of Chongqing Tiandi commercial portion in Lot B3/01 have been fully completed in 2010.
+Construction works of Chongqing Tiandi commercial portion in Lot B3/01 had been fully completed in 2010.
 A soft opening was held in January 2010.
 Public facilities, such as the Grand Theatre and man-made lakes were opened to the public in May and June of 2010, respectively, providing a new recreational area to residents in Chongqing.
-Construction work of a Grade A office tower in Phase 1 of Lot B11-1/02 with a leasable and saleable GFA of 127,000 sq.m. commenced in late 2009 Construction works of office towers in commercial zone (including Lot B12-1/02, Lot B12-3/02, Lot B12-4/02 and Lot B13/03) commenced in December 2010.
+Construction work of a Grade A office tower in Phase 1 of Lot B11-1/02 with a leasable and saleable GFA of 127,000 sq.m. commenced in late 2009.
+Construction works of office towers in commercial zone (including Lot B12-1, Lot B12-3, Lot B12-4 and Lot B13) partially commenced in December 2010.